How long has that diamond your grandmother gave you been sitting in your dresser drawer?

 Before you head straight for your local pawn shop, however, make sure to expect your diamond under a diamond loupe.
 What is a loupe, you ask?
 Diamond loupes are a type of magnifying glass which help you assess the quality of diamonds.

 Take a peek at your diamond first to assess the four Cs: carat, cut, color, and clarity.
-Armed with this knowledge, you can be sure your local pawn shop gives you a good deal.

 Read on to learn more!

 The Four Cs